jacegu/coconut/README.md

 end
 ```

-You will enter this block when you call the `Coconut.configure` method passing
-in your application's namespace.
 Coconut will then detect the environment,
 run the configuration and create a `Coconut::Config` object with the assets
 and it's properties for the current environment.
 A `config` method will be
 defined in the namespace passed to `configure`.
 That method will return the